 - Gambit Pileup: What else could a Chaturanga-based game be?

 - Glass Cannon: The Chariot (Rook) is the most powerful piece — but even a Pawn can take it down.
+Likewise for the actual Cannon which, as noted below, has no range restrictions and can make a serious mess of things, but gets taken out just like any other piece.

 - The Guards Must Be Crazy: One's own Advisors often get in one's own General's way.
+Furthermore, until one of them is captured, each move with one either blocks or unblocks the other.

 - Idiot Ball: Even grand masters carry it from time to time.